arr2036/yksofttoken/README.md

 ## Logging

-For robustness when calling yksoft from a VPN client, informational and debugging output goes to stderr, only the OTP token is written to stdout.
+For robustness when calling yksoft from a VPN client, debugging output goes to stderr, only the OTP token and registration information is written to stdout.

 Debug logging may be enabled with `-d`.